knupel/Rope/docs/revision.md

 > add function `equals()` and `all()` to compare all terms of the vector, is all is true return true alse return false

 > R_SVG
 > remove the calling function `jitter()`, instead use random_next_gaussian() function

 > R_Shape
 > add function `length()` thant return the num of summits like `get_summits()`

-> R_Rope
-> improve function `in_polygon()` for the marge detection, now the detection is divide on 3 results : out, border and in polygon

 > R_Colour